Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Thullanandā bhikkhunī encouraged people to donate by preparing food, and said to some women: “Laywomen, I want to prepare food for the sangha.”
 The lay women rejoiced with faith in their minds, gave funds for food, and said: “Venerable, when the day of food preparation comes, tell us.
 We’ll come and serve it.”
 When the bhikkhunī had received it, she arranged food for herself, and bought robes and bowls.
 With the remainder, she prepared coarse food.
 On the day, she herself went and served the food.
 When (the lay women) saw this, they asked: “Venerables, we previously gave a lot of funds for food.
 Why is the food so coarse?”
 The bhikkhunīs said: “From where should we receive good food?
 (Thullanandā) only arranged robes, bowls, and food for herself.”

 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing. … ” The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: